 - Lockheed emphasizes stealth and speed and networks, which are very F-35 answers.
 If it fits within the mold-line of the Joint Strike Fighter, they’ll have a look at it, to ensure that it doesn’t compromise that tightly architected design for low-observability.
 Lockheed’s people cheerfully note that the F-35 can be a bomb truck like any other after Day Two, when the war will presumably be going well.
 The company just isn’t likely to rely on or talk up potential improvements that must hang under the wings.

 - Northrop Grumman emphasizes stealth and range, which are very B-21 answers.
 They may actually be more than just bomber-type answers.
 John Stillion’s excellent study at the CSBA on Trends in Air-to-Air Combat contains much speculation as to why an airplane like the B-21 might be an intriguing long-range fighter, with vast ammunition stores.
-There will, after all, much space in those huge weapons bays.
+There will, after all, be much space in those huge weapons bays.

 - Boeing emphasizes cost and networking, mostly without the stealth part, which are very F-18E/F/G answers.
 Like those of Eurofighter GmBH, its marketing people talk up the potential for infrared search-and-track (IRST), perhaps because hanging a huge IRST pod off a stealth fighter rather compromises the operating concept.